Washed Ashore: The Hamilton Banker

 Colliers, Conception Bay

 The Hamilton Banker is more of an "abandoned" ship than it is a shipwreck.
 The 34 metre fishing vessel lies lopsided on a mound of rocks near the community of Colliers.
-After partially sinking in Harbour Grace in 2006 it was towed here to await judgment on whether it was sea worthy or salvageable.
+After partially sinking in Harbour Grace in 2006 it was towed to Colliers to await judgment on whether it was sea worthy or salvageable.
 It sat beached in a small cove for several years before the infamous winter storm, "Snowmageddon" hit the area in 2020 lifting the shift and forcing it aground on the opposite side of the harbour.
 In June 2022, the ship was dismantled and disposed of.

 The Hamilton Banker is 34 metres long, 7.35 metres wide and weighs 330 tonnes.
 It was built in Norway in 1977 but later refurbished for use in Newfoundland in 1987.
 The ship has a solid steel hull allowing it to withstand small patches of ice and has a 600 hp main engine to help move it along.
 At the time of the ships sinking the ship was owned by several different fishing companies.

 On June 16, 2006, the ship made port in the town of Harbour Grace and the crew unloaded their gear and catch before turning in for the night.
 When they returned the following morning they found the ship had rolled onto her starboard side while still tied to the dock.
 Fire crews responded quickly but by the time they got there, there was little they could do.
 They quickly deployed a boom around the boat to prevent oil and contaminants from leaking out and pads and buoys were used to provide some floatation for the ship.

 Transport Canada and the RCMP investigated the sinking and discovered the cause of the sinking to be a malfunctioning valve that did not close properly.
 The valve had not shut properly and as the tide began to rise water leaked into the hull.